CHIRPS Week 2026

 This event is an opportunity for Computer Science students to display their hard work and accomplishments including capstone projects, research, and game design projects.
 Students will sharing their work with their peers, faculty, alumni, and guests.

 Spring Senior Capstones - Listen!
-Escucha! | 8 a.m. to 5 p.m.
+Escucha! | 7.30 p.m. to 9 p.m.

-Fine Arts Building Recital Hall/AR217
+Fine Arts Building Recital Hall / AR217

 Listen!
 Escucha! is a devised performance exploring culture, identity, and immigration in America.
 Created by an ensemble of artists from diverse backgrounds, the piece invites audiences to listen, connect, and reflect on what it means to belong in today’s world.